Ryan White 2016: Social Determinants of Health and Health Equity

 The Data on the Impact of Unstable Housing

-David Holtgrave from Johns Hopkins University summarized the goals of the "National HIV/AIDS Strategy: Updated to 2020" to reduce homelessness and housing instability for people living with HIV (Goal 2), which is one of the few benchmarks not being met, and “actually going in the wrong direction.”
+David Holtgrave from Johns Hopkins University summarized the goals of the "National HIV/AIDS Strategy: Updated to 2020" to reduce homelessness and housing instability for people with HIV (Goal 2), which is one of the few benchmarks not being met, and “actually going in the wrong direction.”
 To examine determinants of housing gaps among infected persons, Holtgrave provided a summary of a macrodata analysis of a subset of research studies, which revealed a set of consistent findings on the experiences of poorly housed individuals living with HIV.
 For example, 93% of studies found that adherence was worse; 89% found worse health outcomes; emergency room usage was higher; and HIV risk behaviors were higher.

 Holtgrave also noted that outcomes for housing-deprived individuals were worse across the HIV care continuum but significantly better for those having received HOPWA services.
 (Approximately 11.8% of RWHAP clients have temporary housing while 4.7% are unstably housed.)
 See Holtgrave's slides.